thebkv/bkv/ruth04.md

 **MSFR:** Son of Obed and father of David.

-**BKV:** Jesse extends the restored household into the royal line.
+**BKV:** Jesse carries the restored line one generation closer to the king named at the end of the book.

 ---

 ### David — דָּוִד / David

-**Meaning:** Commonly connected with “beloved,” though the ancient derivation should be treated with some caution.
+**Meaning:** Commonly associated with beloved; precise etymological questions remain.

-**MSFR:** Great-grandson of Boaz and Ruth and future king of Israel.
+**MSFR:** Son of Jesse and future king of Israel.

-**BKV:** David is the final expansion of Ruth's scale.

-The book begins in the age before Israel's monarchy and ends by naming the king whose line will dominate the rest of the biblical story.
+**BKV:** David reveals the larger scale of Ruth's story.
+The restoration of one household during the judges becomes part of the preparation for kingship in Israel.

 ---

-### Bethlehem — בֵּית לֶחֶם / Beth-lehem

-**Meaning:** House/place of bread or food.

-**MSFR:** The town abandoned during famine, returned to at harvest, and ultimately the setting of redemption, marriage, and renewed lineage.

-**BKV:** Bethlehem completes its chapter-one reversal.

-The place that seemed unable to sustain the household becomes the place where food, family, and future are restored.

----

 ### Go'el — גֹּאֵל

-**Meaning:** Redeemer or near relative acting for the recovery of family rights or property.
+**Meaning:** Redeemer; a near relative who acts to recover family property, rights, or continuity.

-**MSFR:** The legal and relational role at the center of Ruth 4.
+**MSFR:** The legal-family role at the center of Ruth 4.
+The nearer kinsman has the first opportunity; Boaz becomes the one who actually accepts and completes the responsibility.

-**BKV:** Ruth gives redemption a concrete structure.

-The redeemer is related closely enough to act, able to act, willing to carry the responsibility, and committed to completing the matter in right order.
+**BKV:** Ruth shows redemption as the recovery of what has been threatened by loss.
+The redeemer takes responsibility so that inheritance, name, household, and future can continue.

 ---

 ## The Chapter in One Movement

-Ruth waits.

-Boaz acts.

-He goes to the gate.

-The nearer kinsman appears.

-The elders sit.

-The land is offered.

-The nearer man says:

-> “I will redeem it.”

-Then Boaz reveals the whole matter.

-The inheritance includes responsibility.

-Ruth.

-The dead man's name.

-The continuation of the household.
+Ruth 4 is about finishing the work of redemption.

+Boaz goes to the gate because another man's claim still stands between Ruth and the promise made at the threshing floor.

+He gathers witnesses and gives that man the first opportunity.

+The nearer kinsman initially agrees to redeem the land.
+Then Boaz reveals the full responsibility: Ruth and the continuation of the dead man's name are part of the matter.

-The nearer man withdraws.
+The man declines.

-The sandal comes off.

-The right passes to Boaz.
+Boaz accepts.

-And Boaz stands before the witnesses and takes responsibility for everything that loss had scattered:
+The sandal changes hands, the elders bear witness, and Boaz publicly takes responsibility for the inheritance and Ruth.

-the property,

-the name,

-the widow,

-the future.

-Ruth enters his house.
+Then the story moves from the gate to the house.

+Boaz marries Ruth.

 The LORD gives conception.

 A son is born.

-Then the story turns back toward Naomi.

-The woman who once walked into Bethlehem saying:

-> “Call me Mara”

-now receives a child into her bosom.

-The woman who said:
+The women place the meaning of that birth directly before Naomi, the woman who once said:

-> “the LORD hath brought me home again empty”
+> “the LORD hath brought me home again empty.”

-hears the women of Bethlehem say:

-> “There is a son born to Naomi.”

-The book has answered her.

-But then Ruth reaches beyond Naomi.

-The child's name is Obed.

-Obed fathers Jesse.

-Jesse fathers David.
+Now she holds new life in her arms.

-And suddenly the little story becomes part of the kingdom.
+And then the story expands one final time:

-That is Ruth 4:

-**PROMISE
+**Obed.
+Jesse.
+David.**

+The whole book has moved:

+**FAMINE
+→ DEPARTURE
+→ LOSS
+→ RETURN
+→ HARVEST
+→ GLEANING
+→ FAVOR
+→ REFUGE
+→ COVERING
+→ PROMISE
 → GATE
-→ WITNESSES
-→ PRIOR CLAIM
-→ FULL RESPONSIBILITY
-→ REFUSAL
-→ SANDAL
 → REDEMPTION
 → HOUSE
-→ MARRIAGE
-→ CONCEPTION
-→ SON
+→ FRUITFULNESS
-→ RESTORED LIFE
+→ RESTORED LINE
-→ OBED
-→ JESSE
 → DAVID**

-Ruth began in famine.

-It ends in fruitfulness.

-It began with a household leaving Bethlehem.
+Ruth began with a family leaving Bethlehem because there was no bread.

-It ends with a restored household rooted there.
+It ends with a restored household in Bethlehem becoming part of the line of Israel's king.

-It began with death swallowing the visible future.

-It ends with a genealogy.

-And the woman who entered Bethlehem as a Moabite stranger now stands inside the line of David.
+What returned empty has become fruitful.

+And what looked like the end of a family has become the beginning of something much larger.

 09/13/2026
 © 2026 Luke Stewart | The Bible Key